MafaldaSFerreira/physalia_adaptation_course-2024/04_day4/02_SVcalling/Tutorial_Day4_SVcalling.md

 # 4-2.
 Structural Variant (SV) calling from whole genome resequencing data
-oday we have explored the importance of structural variants in Ecology and Evolution, and you have tested different approaches to investigate haploblocks identified through reduced representation approaches such as RADseq.
+Today we have explored the importance of structural variants in ecology and evolution, and you have tested different approaches to investigate haploblocks on genomic data, RADseq in this case.
 However, explicitely testing for the presence of SVs associated with haploblocks is not really possible with RADseq data (but see Yann's paper on detecting CNVs from RADseq data; [Dorant et al. 2020, Molecular Ecology](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.15565)), so we'll now use whole genome resequencing data (Illumina short reads) from a few capelin samples.
-From these data, we can call both SNPs (sequence variation - done Monday) and SVs (structural variation) and test whether the two provide concordant patterns of variation and differentiation, or not.
+From these data, we can call both SNPs (sequence variation - done on Monday) and SVs (structural variation) and test whether the two provide concordant patterns of variation and differentiation, or not.

 ### SVs calling
-Calling structural variants (i.e., inversions, deletions, insertions, duplications, translocations) requires analyzing different types of information from the sequence data, such as read overlap, orientation and splitting.
+Calling structural variants (i.e., inversions, deletions, insertions, duplications, translocations) requires analyzing different types of information from the sequence data, such as *read overlap, orientation and splitting*.
 Therefore, we need software specifically designed to extract this kind of information.
-One commonly used of these programs is [Delly2](https://academic.oup.com/bioinformatics/article/28/18/i333/245403), which takes into account all of these 3 types of information.
+One commonly used program for this purpose is [Delly2](https://academic.oup.com/bioinformatics/article/28/18/i333/245403), which takes into account all of these 3 types of information.

-This below is the general approach to call SVs from Delly2:
+Below is the general approach to call SVs using Delly2 (**don't execute these commands**):
 ```bash
 # germline SV calling
 # SV calling is done by sample for high-coverage genomes or in small batches for low-coverage genomes